Bokoblin/EIRBS6-PAP2-Carcassonne/README.md

-make [help]  #To show the available commands make build   #To build the project make test    #To build and start the tests make memory  #To build and start the tests with valgrind check make install #To install the project in /install make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required) make docs    #To generate documentation with doxygen in /doc (open /doc/html/index.html in your browser)
+make [help]  #To show the available commands make build   #To build the project make test    #To build and start the tests make vtest   #To build and start the tests with valgrind check make install #To install the project in /install make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required) make vrun    #To run program once installed (make install before required) with valgrind check make docs    #To generate documentation with doxygen in /doc (open /doc/html/index.html in your browser)
 ```